DillonRawlins99/obsfucate-me/README.md

 Moreover, beyond just [printable characters](https://en.wikipedia.org/wiki/Graphic_character), ASCII has a legacy of control functions that were intended for [teletypes](https://en.wikipedia.org/wiki/Teleprinter) known as [control characters](https://en.wikipedia.org/wiki/Control_character).

 ## Making a sound on the terminal
 The following command run in most terminal emulators using a unix-based shell, rings a terminal bell.
 It controls the terminal to ring an audible bell, rather than printing the characters '\07' to the screen.
+Pretty cool right?
 The mechanism for doing this is called an [escape sequence](https://en.wikipedia.org/wiki/Escape_sequence).
 ```bash
 printf '\07'
 ```